Table of Contents

 The cost for a complete hok skiing equipment varies, depending on the kind of gear you require.
 For beginners, it should not cost more than $500, while for medium-range equipment, the cost would range around $800-$1000.
 High-end equipment costs about $1500-$2500.

 Usually, hok skis are short and wide and are available in two sizes only.
 The Balla Hok is the smallest size, which is suitable for kids.
 The minimum size is 125cm long, and the other one measures 145cm.
 The former fits most individuals, whereas the latter suits people taller than 6 feet.

 Hoks have nylon skin at the base, intended to smoothen the gliding ability of the skier.
 It is the skin that makes the equipment fit for various kinds of terrain, including wet, powder, and crust snow terrains.
 For this reason, you should avoid using hoks on gravel and rocky surfaces.

-With two adjustable binding options, hoks accept boots of most sizes and types.
-On the bindings, you will find ratchets to support your ankle and provide plenty of grip over the skis.
+With two adjustable binding options, hoks or ski-shoes accept boots of most sizes and types.
+On the universal binding, you will find ratchets to support your ankle and provide plenty of grip over the skis.
 In case your favorite boots don’t match the measurements of the bindings, you can install compatible bindings using an adapter.
 Thus, you can work on improving your skills while also staying in your best comfortable boots.

 Men and women of all heights and weights can wear hoks without any problem.
 The front side of the skis is slightly upturned, while the sides give the equipment the most desired durability.